redbadger/crux/docs/src/part-1/basic_app.md

-# Hello world
+# A very basic app

 As the first step, we will build a simple application, starting with a classic Hello World, adding some state, and finally a remote API call.
 We will focus on the core, rely on tests to tell us things work, and return to the shell a little later, so unfortunately there won't be much to see until then.

-If you want to follow along, you should start by following the [Shared core and types](../getting_started/core.md), guide to set up the project.

 ## Creating an app

+FIXME: Build up to the Simple counter app

 ```admonish example
 You can find the full code for this part of the guide [here](https://github.com/redbadger/crux/blob/master/examples/hello_world/shared/src/app.rs)